-- WHO: To be eligible, you must be at least 13, or turn 13 before June 4, 2017 and you’ll have to attend five training classes.
+- WHO: To be eligible, you must be at least 13, or turn 13 before June 15th of the current season and you’ll have to attend five training classes.

-- WHEN: Thursday nights starting in February 2017 – TBD
+- WHEN: Thursday nights starting last Thursday in February

 - TIME: 7:00 p.m. – 9:00 p.m